argonautproject/cds-hooks-for-pama/guidance.md

 ## CDS Client Prepares a PAMA Request

-A PAMA Request uses the [`order-select` hook](https://cds-hooks.org/hooks/order-select/), firing the hook before a clinician gets to the point of signing an order, or the [`order-sign` hook](https://cds-hooks.org/hooks/order-sign/), firing the hook once all the order details are complete and the clinician is ready to sign the order.
+A PAMA Request uses the [`order-select`](https://cds-hooks.org/hooks/order-select/) hook or the [`order-sign`](https://cds-hooks.org/hooks/order-sign/) hook.
+The [`order-select`](https://cds-hooks.org/hooks/order-select/) hook fires before a clinician gets to the point of signing an order, which allows Clients to give advice before a provider completes too many decisions and is forced to rework the order details.
+The [`order-sign`](https://cds-hooks.org/hooks/order-sign/) hook fires after all the order details are complete and the clinician is ready to sign the order.

 The request context **SHALL** include:

 - The `draftOrders` field with a FHIR R4 bundle of [ServiceRequest](http://hl7.org/fhir/servicerequest.html) resources (and any supporting resources)
 - TODO: other requirements on the supplies ServiceRequest (e.g., codes)

+### DRAFT of ServiceRequest Profile
+- status - FHIR value set [RequestStatus](http://build.fhir.org/valueset-request-status.html)
+- intent - FHIR value set [RequestIntent](http://build.fhir.org/valueset-request-intent.html)
+- code - Procedure or imaging study being requested.
+LOINC?
+CPT?
+SNOMED?
+Both?
+- subject - Patient
+- reasonCode - ICD?

 ## CDS Service returns a PAMA Response